RoySRC/CPPLOGGER/README.md

 ## Comparison to other loggers

 The following shows the speed comparison of `CPPLOGGER` to other loggers in terms of throughput.
 Throughput, in this context is a measure of messages logged per second.
 Therefore the higher the throughput, the faster the logger.
+The following table is logging 5,000,000 messages.
+Under the multi-threaded environment, each thread is logging 5,000,000 messages.

 |Logger Name|Synchronous Throughput|Asynchronous Throughput|
 |-----------|-----------|------------|